MIDDLEBROOK PRIZE for YOUNG CANADIAN CURATORS

 The Middlebrook Prize encourages social connectedness and a shared sense of community.
 The winner is a curator under 30 and receives a space for their exhibition and a $5,000 honorarium.

-The winners of the 2016 Middlebrook Prize are Isabelle and Sophie Lynch.
-Blood, Sweat and Tears is at the Art Gallery of Guelph from September 15 – December 18, 2016.
+The winners of the 2016 Middlebrook Prize are Isabelle and Sophie Lynch, for their exhibition, Blood Sweat Tears, which was at the Art Gallery of Guelph from September 15 – December 18, 2016.
 Details.

 Seize this opportunity to engage with 2016 Middlebrook Prize co-winners, Isabelle Lynch and Sophie Lynch, as they explore their exhibition Blood, Sweat, and Tears.Even more special, they will be awarded their prize in a ceremony with some past winners and Jury members.
 Come out to Art Gallery of Guelph this Saturday 19 November at 4 pm.An international line […]